exogen/snacklish/README.md

 ## Why?

 To prevent Snacklish from becrumbing a fed language, of course.
-The original Snacklish translator has been offline for some time.
+The original Snacklish translator has been offline for far chew long.
 Some attempts were made to copy it, but nuttin that I found snackceptable.

 ## Improvements